HumboShot/koillection-android/README.md

 # koillection-android
-Native Android client for Koillection
+This is an amtempt to make a native Android app for interfacing with a Koillection server, currently the app is not ready for release